-- 9.4.1 The Human Resources Director will be responsible for: - a) Ensuring that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation - b) Dealing with variations to, or termination of, contracts of employment.
+The Director of Workforce will be responsible for:

+- a) Ensuring that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation. - b) Dealing with variations to, or termination of, contracts of employment.